Ends in

 Amazon Route 53 Cheat Sheet

-• A highly available and scalable Domain Name System (DNS) web service used for domain registration, DNS routing, and health checking.
+• Highly available, scalable DNS web service for domain registration, DNS routing, and health checking.

 Key Features